A: Vince Apollo

 A Man of Many Guises

-(Eric "Tubby" Hodgson, Jonathan, Baby Blimp, Odie)
+(Also known as Eric "Tubby" Hodgson, Undertaker Jonathan, Baby Blimp, Odie)

 Coal miner Eric Hodginson was a man of many incarnations.
 He is remembered by television fans as Eric “Tubby” Hodgson, another in the long line of opponents doing their bit to create the Big Daddy myth by dutifully going down to the big man.
 Let's not underestimate him for this role.
 We remember him from earlier times when he was known as Vince Apollo (the visiting American superstar), or donned a mask and wrestled as one of the masked Undertakers who toured independent and later Joint Promotion rings to some success and notoriety.
 In the 1980s he resurfaced once again as Baby Blimp.